 Concerns:

-Area 4: Capacity of the applicant – 5 points
+Area 4: Capacity of the applicant – X points

 The applicant has provided examples of past completed work or needed skills that demonstrate the project team can complete currently proposed work.

 The applicant has the capacity for carrying out a successful short, and possibly long-term, stewardship and maintenance of the project, if relevant.